 In my workplace software development barely reaches level 2 of CMM and the main management idea is that software development should cost no money and give results by yesterday.
-In this context (that I feel is not so infrequent) I find quite hard to ask for simulation software or defect classification software when they cost several thousands bucks.
+In this context (that I feel is not so infrequent) I find it quite hard to ask for simulation software or defect classification software when they cost several thousand bucks.

-Anyway the overall structure of the book is good in teaching what is the state of the art in preventing software defects, but basically it sums up to go up in the CMM level.
+Anyway, the overall structure of the book is good in teaching what is the state of the art in preventing software defects, but basically it sums up to go up in the CMM level.

 Some points in the book made me raise my eyebrow more than once.
-For example when praising the qualities of code review the author states that the best time to peer review the code is as soon as it is written, even before it is run through the compiler.
-The reason is that in this way the maximum number of error is caught by the process.
+For example, when praising the qualities of code review the author states that the best time to peer review the code is as soon as it is written, even before it is run through the compiler.
+The reason is that in this way the maximum number of errors is caught by the process.
 That’s puzzling because a great deal of the same errors may be caught automatically by the compiler itself.
 So, though the number of detected errors is high, the advantage in doing so seems IMHO quite reduced.

 What if you discover that what you know about math physic is wrong?
 That would be quite a surprise, but it is what actually is if you haven’t studied chaos theory.In fact I felt quite surprised when I read this book by Ian Steward.
 Surprised and Enlightened.
 The book is an educational essay on the math physic history and the most recent advances on the so-called theory of chaos.